ca0v/bg-replace/PROMPT.md

 4. Execute Prompts 13-30 iteratively for edge detection refinement
 5. Execute Prompt 31 for repository setup
 6. Execute Prompt 32 for full application implementation
+7. Execute Prompts 33-34 for UI layering refinement
-7. Run `npm start` to launch the application
+8. Run `npm start` to launch the application

 Each prompt builds on the previous state - maintain context between prompts.